a-pineau/cellular_automata/README.md

 - A living cell with more than 3 living cell dies (overpopulation)
 - A dead cell with exactly 3 living cells becomes alive

+Note: GIFs upload seem to disrupt the regularity of the 2D CA grid.
 ![CellularAutomata_GameOfLife](screenshots/cells_selection.gif)
 ![CellularAutomata_GameOfLife](screenshots/01.png)
 ![CellularAutomata_GameOfLife](screenshots/cells_stack.gif)